calendar tag arrow download print

 3. International comparison of government funding of R&D

 How does R&D spending in the Netherlands compare with that in other countries?
 The figure below compares government spending on R&D (as a proportion of GDP) in a number of European countries.
-The figure shows that the Netherlands is slightly above the average of the EU-27 countries.
+The figure shows that the Netherlands is slightly above the OESO average and the average of the EU-27 countries.

 4. Regional

-Activities related to knowledge and innovation also take place at regional level, though few figures have been gathered on this.
+Activities related to knowledge and innovation also take place at regional level.
 However, a survey of funding for knowledge development and innovation at regional level was carried out for the 2013-2019 edition of TWIN.
 This funding comprises European resources, provincial resources and matched funding from central government.
 Regional development agencies, management authorities and other regional organisations are also involved.
-Up to and including 2021, the budgets that the provinces committed for knowledge and innovation were between €137 and €270 million.
-These investments are higher in 2020, 2021 and 2022, partly because extra resources have been made available in connection with COVID-19, but also because of new projects and initiatives.
-The provinces have budgeted a total of € 249 million for knowledge and innovation in 2022.
+Up to and including 2022, the budgets that the provinces committed for knowledge and innovation were between €137 and €270 million.
+These investments are higher in 2020 and 2021, partly because extra resources have been made available in connection with COVID-19, but also because of new projects and initiatives.
+The provinces have budgeted a total of € 190 million for knowledge and innovation in 2023.

 5. Europe